Active Force Support

 Learn From Legends

-To help preserve our heritage, the AFPAAA Oral History Program accumulates and preserves first-person historical accounts of Air Force, national, and international public affairs events and activities, like 1973's Operation Homecoming, when then Lt.
+To help preserve our heritage, the AFPAA Oral History Program accumulates and preserves first-person historical accounts of Air Force, national, and international public affairs events and activities, like 1973's Operation Homecoming, when then Lt.
 Col. Dick Abel made five trips to Hanoi to escort POWs as they were released from North Vietnamese prisons.

 Over thirty legends in the field of public affairs have participated in this on-going project, sharing their stories, insights, and advice, providing tremendous value to today's communicators.